-- We believe the Scriptures, both Old and New Testament, to the inspired and inerrant Word of God, the only infallible rule of faith and practice. - We believe in God's creation of visible and invisible things and his sovereign providence. - We believe in one God, existing eternally in three persons, Father, Son and Holy Spirit. - We believe in the full deity and humanity of Jesus Christ, incarnated and born of the Virgin Mary, His substitutionary death, and His bodily resurrection. - We believe in the total depravity of man created in the image of God and salvation only through the expiatory blood of Christ. - We believe the work of the Holy Spirit to regenerate, covert, indwell, sanctify, and witness to the Gospel. - we believe in one holy universal Church and Christ as her Lord and head. - We believe that the essential tasks of the Church are worship, preaching, fellowship, and service, and we believe in the cultural and social responsibility of the Church for the realization of the Kingdom of god in this world. - We believe in the personal and historical return of our Lord Jesus Christ, His righteous judgment, and the resurrection of all men either to eternal if or to eternal death.
+C→ d1 We believe the Scriptures, both Old and New Testament, to the inspired and inerrant Word of God, the only infallible rule of faith and practice.

+We believe in God's creation of visible and invisible things and his sovereign providence.

+- We believe in one God, existing eternally in three persons, Father, Son and Holy Spirit. - We believe in the full deity and humanity of Jesus Christ, incarnated and born of the Virgin Mary, His substitutionary death, and His bodily resurrection. - We believe in the total depravity of man created in the image of God and salvation only through the expiatory blood of Christ. - We believe the work of the Holy Spirit to regenerate, covert, indwell, sanctify, and witness to the Gospel. - We believe in one holy universal Church and Christ as her Lord and head. - We believe in the personal and historical return of our Lord Jesus Christ, His righteous judgment, and the resurrection of all men either to eternal if or to eternal death.